influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/query_language/functions.md

 In the case of a tie, InfluxDB returns the value with the earlier timestamp.

 ## FIRST()
 Returns the oldest value (determined by the timestamp) of a single [field](/influxdb/v0.11/concepts/glossary/#field).
-If two points have the same timestamp, only a single point will be returned and the returned point is non-derministic.
 ```sql
 SELECT FIRST(<field_key>) FROM <measurement_name> [WHERE <stuff>] [GROUP BY <stuff>]
 ```